 Of course.
 Should a brand manufacture in China and still test on animals or use ingredients that are tested on animals, they cannot be cruelty-free.

 Are brands sold in China cruelty-free?
-It depends.
+Not likely.

 Most brands sold in China are not cruelty-free.
 There are some very rare exceptions, but these are incredibly hard to find, and often do not extend to cosmetic companies.
 Even if their products are made in China, by selling in China the majority of brands are allowing animal testing to occur on their products.